SASNet: Spatially-Adaptive Sinusoidal Networks for INRs

-To evaluate fitting accuracy, we use {peak signal-to-noise ratio (PSNR)} and {structural similarity index measure (SSIM)}~\cite{wang2004image}.
-However, as shown in~\cref{fig:teaser}, these metrics fail to fully capture noisy reconstruction artifacts caused by excessive high-frequency components in INR model, particularly in low-frequency smooth regions.
-To define these regions, we identify edges by \textit{Canny edge detector}~\cite{canny1986computational} and expand edges by \textit{disk dilation operation}, resulting in a per-pixel binary mask to separate edge and smooth regions, \ie, $\mathds{1}_{edge}$ and $\mathds{1}_{smooth}$.
-Then, to quantitatively measure noise levels, we calculate the difference of the gradient norm between the input image and the model output.
-Therefore, \textbf{noisiness} is defined as:
+We evaluate SASNet against state-of-the-art INRs with open-source implementations (summarized in~\cref{tab:div2k}) on the task of image fitting.
+Each $512^2$ RGB image of DIV2K~\cite{Agustsson_2017_CVPR_Workshops} is fitted by an INR and compared to the ground truth (GT) using the \textit{peak signal-to-noise ratio} (PSNR) and \textit{structural similarity index measure} (SSIM)~\cite{wang2004image}.

-and it is measured by \textit{mean} and \textit{standard deviation}.
-Both the model prediction and the ground truth images are converted to grayscale, denoted as $\hat{I}_{gray}$ and $I_{gray}$.
-The INR gradient, $\nabla \hat{I}_{gray}$, is computed via \textit{automatic differentiation}, while the ground-truth gradient, $\nabla I_{gray}$, is estimated using a second-order finite difference method.
+However, these metrics fail to fully capture noisy reconstruction artifacts caused by excessively high-frequency components, particularly in smooth regions.
+To detect such regions, we identify edges using Canny edge detector~\cite{canny1986computational} and dilate them with a disk kernel, resulting in a binary mask that separates edge and smooth areas, i.e., $\mathds{1}_{\text{edge}}$ and $\mathds{1}_{\text{smooth}}$.
+To quantify noise, we compute the discrepancy in gradient norms between the input image and the model output in the smooth regions, resulting in the \textbf{noisiness} metric:

-On the other hand, the quality of edge-region reconstruction is closely linked to image sharpness.
-To evaluate this, we compute the edge-region PSNR as:
+where $\mathbf{x}_i$ are the image pixels, $N_{\text{smooth}}$ is the number of pixels in the smooth regions, and $\mathscr{f}_{\text{gray}}$ and $f_{\text{gray}}$ denote the ground-truth and predicted grayscale images.
+The INR gradient $\nabla f_{\text{gray}}$ is computed analytically using automatic differentiation, while $\nabla \mathscr{f}_{\text{gray}}$ is estimated using a second-order finite-difference method.
+Finally, since the edge-region reconstruction quality is closely tied to image sharpness, we evaluate it using the \textbf{edge-region PSNR}: